publicscience/argos/readme.md

 ---

 ### Python 2.7 parallel universe
+*Note: Currently this env is not in use.
+I have opted for Celery instead of MapReduce/mrjob for distributed Wiki processing.
+But MapReduce may come in handy again for other processing later, so I'm leaving this in for now.*

 But for now, I will have Boto and mrjob running in a separate Python 2.7 environment.
 This environment will run and manage the mapreduce jobs.